-Moreover, even if the challenged regulations were deemed to impose a substantial burden on plaintiffs' religious exercise, the regulations would not violate RFRA because they are narrowly tailored to serve two compelling governmental interests: improving the health of women and newborn children, and equalizing the provision of preventive care for women and men so that women can participate in the workforce, and society more generally, on an equal playing field with men.
+Moreover, even if the challenged regulations were deemed to impose a substantial burden on Louisiana College's religious exercise, the regulations would not violate RFRA because they are narrowly tailored to serve two compelling governmental interests: improving the health of women and newborn children, and equalizing the provision of preventive care for women and men so that women can participate in the workforce, and society more generally, on an equal playing field with men.

-Plaintiffs' First Amendment claims are equally meritless.
+Louisiana College's First Amendment claims are equally meritless.
 Indeed, nearly every court to consider similar First Amendment challenges to the prior version of the regulations rejected the claims, and their analysis applies here.
 Nor do the regulations violate the Due Process Clause.
-Plaintiffs also cannot succeed on their APA claims.
-They lack prudential standing to raise some of their arguments, and in any event, the regulations are in accordance with the APA and with federal law.
-Finally, plaintiffs cannot satisfy the remaining requirements for obtaining a preliminary injunction.
+Louisiana College also cannot succeed on its APA claim because the regulations are in accordance with the APA and with federal law.

-For these reasons, and those explained below, plaintiffs' motion for a preliminary injunction should be denied, and defendants' motion to dismiss or, in the alternative, for summary judgment should be granted.
+For these reasons, and those explained below, defendants' motion to dismiss or, in the alternative, for summary judgment should be granted.